comses-education/github-starter-course/README.md

 ### Repositories

-A repository is where your project work happens -- it is the _root project_ folder that contains all your project’s files: source code, documentation, configuration files, input data files, data analysis scripts, images, etc. To start working with a Git repository, you can [clone](#clone-a-repository), which downloads a local copy of the Git repository to wherever you issued the `clone` request.
+A repository is where your project work happens -- it is the _root project_ folder that contains all your project’s files: source code, documentation, configuration files, input data files, data analysis scripts, images, etc. To start working with a Git repository, you can [clone](#clone-a-repository), which downloads a local copy of the Git repository to the computer where you issued the `clone` request.

 Repositories can be `local` (on your desktop or laptop) or `remote` (e.g., stored in the cloud ☁️  on GitHub, GitLab, BitBucket, etc).